entozoon/vscode-myketheme/README.md

 I first built this with the vscode theme generator but it's garbage.
 Well, it's not but is rather limited, so boshed out all this boringness by hand.

-Note to self: 'vsce' Publish token valid til Oct 2020 in azure, with all accessible organizations.
-See email
+Note to self: Current 'vsce' Publish token valid til 31/01/2022.
+Re-make in azure, set to All Accessible Organizations.

 https://dev.azure.com/dragonzoom/_usersSettings/tokens

+Then npm run login, npm run publish

+.monaco-editor .ced-1-TextEditorDecorationType1-4:after {
+important